 Improved service levels and more accurate, efficient data collection

-The Water 2.0 Project will result in fewer water meter readers and vehicles on the streets, making for a more sustainable meter reading experience.
-The system will also be able to better monitor water meter health to optimize the Water Meter Replacement Program.
+The Water 2.0 Project results in fewer water meter readers and vehicles on the streets, making for a more sustainable meter-reading experience.
+The system also will be able to better monitor water meter health to optimize the Water Meter Replacement Program.

 Improved integration with a new utility billing program